addiva-elektronik/addiva-elektronik.github.io/content/posts/2024-01-30-ospf-unnumbered-infix.md

     admin@infix-04-00-00:~$ cli
     admin@infix-04-00-00:/> configure
     admin@infix-04-00-00:/config/> set system hostname R1
+    admin@infix-04-00-00:/config/>

+Apply changes by leaving the configuration context with `leave`, then store changes to the startup configuration.

     admin@infix-04-00-00:/config/> leave
     admin@R1:/> copy running-config startup-config
     admin@R1:/>

+> Remember to copy the running configuration to the startup
+> configuration to make the changes permanent. `copy running-config
+> startup-config` is not shown in remaining examples.

 ### Configuring IP address (and enabling IP forwarding)